 How to Read the Safety Label on Your Boot

-Most safety info is printed on the tongue label or stamped inside.
-A typical U.S. label might look like:
+Most safety information is printed on the tongue label or stamped inside the boot.
+A typical U.S. label might look like this.

 ASTM F2413-18 I/75 C/75 EH PR Mt

-Quick label checklist: confirm ASTM F2413 + the exact extras your site requires (EH, PR, Mt).
-If the listing doesn’t show the label or certification line, treat it as unverified until you see the tongue tag.
+Quick label checklist: confirm ASTM F2413 plus the exact extras your site requires, such as EH, PR, or Mt.
+If the listing does not show the actual certification line or tongue tag, treat it as unverified until you see the label itself.

-- ASTM F2413-18 is the standard version your boot is certified to.
+- ASTM F2413-18 is the version of the U.S. standard the boot is certified to.

-- EH is Electrical Hazard, secondary protection in dry conditions.
+- EH means Electrical Hazard protection in dry conditions.

-- Mt is metatarsal protection on the top of the foot.
+- Mt means metatarsal protection over the top of the foot.

 ASTM F2413 (U.S.) — The Core Footwear Standard